DawidNiezgodka/GCPInfraProvider/README.md

 # GCPInfraProvider
 Terraform project for facilitating infrastructure provisioning.
-This project functions as a default infrastructure provider in the GrACeBench.
+This project functions as a default infrastructure provider in the Continuous Benchmarking Framework.